anand-s-marmeto/marmeto-free-shipping-bar-v2/Readme.txt

     ]
   },

-Note : Edit the css and class-names according to your requirements.
+Note : Edit the css and elements to target according to your requirements.